keithubyte/Notes/Java/EffectiveJava/item22_favor_static_member_classes_over_nonstatic.md

 Local classes have attributes in common with each of the other kinkds of nested classes.
 Like member classes, they have names and can be used repeatedly.
 Like anonymous classes, they have enclosing instances only if they are defined in a nonstatic context, and they cannot contain static members.
 And like anonymous classes, they should be kept short so as not to harm readability.

 To recap, there are four different kinds of nested classes, and each has its place.
 If a nested class needs to be visible outside of a single method or is too long to fit comfortably inside a method, use a member class.
 If each instance of the member class needs a reference to its enclosing instance, make it nonstatic; otherwise, make it static.
-Assuming the class belongs inside a method, if you need to create instances from only one location and there is a preexisting type that characterizes the class, make it an anonyomous class; otherwise, make it a local class.
+Assuming the class belongs inside a method, if you need to create instances from only one location and there is a preexisting type that characterizes the class, make it an anonymous class; otherwise, make it a local class.